sunaider555/DApp-Mercury-Frontend/README.md

 # Mercury Interface

-You can see at http://mercuryfinance.io/.
+You can see this website at http://mercuryfinance.io/.

 ## Setup